software-architects/time-cockpit-website/content/en/blog/2014/09/25/Custom-OData-Provider-Without-Underlying-DB.md

             string equalFilter = null;
             if (options.Filter != null)
             {
-                // We only support a single &quot;eq&quot; filter var binaryOperator = options.Filter.FilterClause.Expression as BinaryOperatorNode;
+                // We only support a single "eq" filter var binaryOperator = options.Filter.FilterClause.Expression as BinaryOperatorNode;
                 if (binaryOperator == null || binaryOperator.OperatorKind != BinaryOperatorKind.Equal)
                 {